colts70/The-Sematic-Stack/README.md

 This fixes the decision point where everything downstream is forced to guess.

-Meaning had no address → Meaning now lives at a stable, public, machine-readable root
+Meaning had no address → Meaning now lives at a stable, public, machine-readable anchor set with a Root Descriptor.

 Authority was inferred from popularity → Authorship replaces ranking as the starting signal